Duel Masters: Original series

+Win Kirifuda series

 Anime

 The first television series originally premiered in Japan on October 21, 2002, and ran until December 22, 2003.
-To date, the series has been followed by 13 sequel seasons.
-Duel Masters was followed by Duel Masters Charge, which is mostly based on the manga; Zero Duel Masters and its sequel Duel Masters Zero, which are an alternate sequel to the first season and ignores the events of Charge; Duel Masters Cross, which the first part recounts the events of the first season and the second part is a direct sequel to Zero; and Duel Masters Cross Shock.
-From Duel Masters Zero until Duel Masters Victory V3, the series was broadcast in a 12-minute format instead of 24-minute format.
+There are a total of six seasons with Shobu Kirifuda as the protagonist.
+Duel Masters was followed by Duel Masters Charge, which is mostly based on the manga; Zero Duel Masters and its sequel Duel Masters Zero, which are an alternate sequel to the first season and ignores the events of Charge; Duel Masters Cross and Duel Masters Cross Shock.
+From Duel Masters Zero until Duel Masters Victory V, the series was broadcast in a 12-minute format instead of 24-minute format.

+A spin-off series, Shinseiki: Duel Masters Flash aired from April 10, 2006, to March 23, 2007.
+The series follows Teru Yumemi, who must protect the ARC pendant from the antagonistic Nest organization.

-Duel Masters Victory premiered on April 2, 2011, and introduced a new protagonist named Katta Kirifuda, the younger brother of Shobu, and centers around his journey to become a champion.
+Duel Masters Victory premiered on April 2, 2011, and introduced a new protagonist named Katta Kirifuda, the younger brother of Shobu.
 Its storyline follows from the events of the Duel Masters: Star Cross manga series.
 Victory was followed by Duel Masters Victory V, Duel Masters Victory V3, Duel Masters Versus, Duel Masters Versus Revolution, and Duel Masters Versus Revolution Final.

-The 2017 Duel Masters anime and its sequels, Duel Masters! and Duel Masters!!, introduced Joe Kirifuda and focused on his adventures in the Creature World.
+The 2017 Duel Masters anime introduced Joe Kirifuda, the son of Katta and focused on his adventures in the Creature World.
+It was followed by Duel Masters!, Duel Masters!!, Duel Masters King, Duel Masters King!, and Duel Masters King MAX.
 In April 2020, Duel Masters King was delayed due to the COVID-19 pandemic.
 The anime returned on May 31, 2020.

-A new series titled Duel Masters Win will premiere in September, 2022.

-A spin-off series, Shinseiki: Duel Masters Flash aired from April 10, 2006, to March 23, 2007.
-The series follows Teru Yumemi, who must protect the ARC pendant from the antagonistic Nest organization.
+A new series titled Duel Masters Win premiered on September 4, 2022 and introduced the protagonist Win Kirifuda.
+Unlike the previous Kirifuda protagonists who use the 切札 kanji, his name uses the 斬札 kanji, and therefore he isn't related to them.
+The series is followed by Duel Masters Win: Duel Wars, Duel Masters Lost: Crystal of Remembrance and Duel Masters Lost: Reaper of the Moonlight.

+A spin-off anime animated by Plott titled I don't wanna be a Dragon Girl! (ドラゴン娘になりたくないっ!, Doragon Musume ni Naritakunai) which began streaming on YouTube in October 2023.
+The channel reached over 100,000 subscribers within its first three months.